Skip to content. Skip to main navigation.

 Scouts may also sell popcorn as an alternative to Christmas wreaths, but the profit to the troop and to the Scout is less than selling Christmas wreaths.
 During a Troop Meeting early in the school year, Scouts are provided the tools to understand what is required to fund their Scouting experience and what efforts they must contribute to fundraising in order to accomplish that goal.
 Scouts also receive the training and encouragement to help them achieve their goals.

-© 2024 Boy Scout Troop 23, Wheaton Illinois - Boy Scouts of America | WordPress Admin
+© 2024 Troop 23, Wheaton, Illinois - Boy Scouts of America | WordPress Admin

-© 2024 Boy Scout Troop 23, Wheaton Illinois - Boy Scouts of America
+© 2024 Troop 23, Wheaton, Illinois - Boy Scouts of America

 WordPress Admin